History of TransUnion in Timeline

 In 2015, TransUnion acquired Trustev, a digital verification company specializing in online fraud, for $21 million, minus debts.

-In January 2017, TransUnion was fined $5.5 million and ordered to pay $17.6 million in restitution by the CFPB for deceiving consumers about the cost and usefulness of credit scores and luring them into costly recurring payments.
+In January 2017, TransUnion was fined $5.5 million and ordered to pay $17.6 million in restitution, along with Equifax, by the Consumer Financial Protection Bureau (CFPB) for deceiving consumers about the usefulness and actual cost of credit scores and luring them into costly recurring payments for credit-related products with false promises.

-In June 2017, a California jury ruled against TransUnion, awarding $60 million in damages to consumers who were falsely reported on a government list of terrorists and other security threats, marking the largest FCRA verdict in history.
+In June 2017, a California jury ruled against TransUnion with a $60 million verdict in the largest Fair Credit Reporting Act (FCRA) verdict in history.
+The damages were awarded to consumers who were falsely reported on a government list of terrorists and other security threats.

 October 2017: Website Redirecting to Malware

-In October 2017, TransUnion's Central American division's website was reported to redirect visitors to websites that attempted drive-by downloads of malware disguised as Adobe Flash updates, due to hijacking of third-party analytics JavaScript.
+On 13 October 2017, the website for TransUnion's Central American division was reported to have been redirecting visitors to websites that attempted drive-by downloads of malware disguised as Adobe Flash updates.

 In 2017, TransUnion acquired FactorTrust, a consumer reporting agency specializing in alternative credit data.

-April 2018: Intention to Buy CallCredit Information Group
+April 2018: TransUnion to Buy CallCredit Information Group

-In April 2018, TransUnion announced its intention to buy UK-based CallCredit Information Group for $1.4 billion, subject to regulatory approval.
+In mid-April 2018, TransUnion announced it intended to buy UK-based CallCredit Information Group for $1.4 billion, subject to regulatory approval.

-In 2018, credit bureaus had the most complaints of all companies filed with the CFPB, with 34% of all complaints directed at TransUnion, Equifax, and Experian that year.
+In 2018, credit bureaus had the most complaints of all companies filed with the CFPB by consumers, with 34% of all complaints directed at TransUnion, Equifax, and Experian that year.

-In September 2021, TransUnion initially announced the acquisition of Neustar for $3.1 billion.
+In September 2021, TransUnion initially announced the acquisition of Neustar for $3.1 billion, which was completed in December 2021.

-In October 2021, TransUnion initially announced the acquisition of Sontiq, including IdentityForce, for $638 million.
+In October 2021, TransUnion initially announced the acquisition of Sontiq, which included IdentityForce, for $638 million.
+The acquisition was completed in December 2021.

-December 2021: Completion of Neustar and Sontiq Acquisitions
+December 2021: TransUnion Completes Acquisitions of Neustar and Sontiq

-In April 2022, the CFPB stated that TransUnion is "incapable of operating its businesses lawfully".
+In April 2022, the Consumer Financial Protection Bureau (CFPB) said TransUnion is "incapable of operating its businesses lawfully".

 February 2023: Rebranding of B2B Products

-In February 2023, TransUnion announced it was rebranding its existing B2B products into seven business lines: TruAudience, TruValidate, TruContact, TruVision, TruIQ, TruEmpower, and TruLookup.
+In February 2023, TransUnion announced it was rebranding its "thousands of existing B2B products into seven business lines," including TruAudience, TruValidate, TruContact, TruVision, TruIQ, TruEmpower, and TruLookup.

-January 2025: Buying Majority Stake in Mexican Arm
+January 2025: Buying a Majority Stake in its Mexican Arm

-In January 2025, TransUnion has been observed in buying a majority stake in its Mexican arm in a deal worth around $560 million.
+In January 2025, TransUnion was observed buying a majority stake in its Mexican arm in a deal worth around $560 million.
 TransUnion's stake in Trans Union de Mexico is said to be shot up around 94%, from a current 26%.